Evergrande crisis inspires shrewd bottom-feeding - NewsBreak

 Yet Lau and Chan would be getting a bargain since their offer represents a whopping 69% discount to the company’s June 30 net asset value.
 Say it sold its remaining Evergrande shares at the current price, that would still leave the offer valued at a 47% discount, per Breakingviews calculations.
 When fellow tycoon Gordon Wu privatised $4 billion Hopewell Holdings in 2019, that deal’s 43% NAV discount was considered eye-wateringly large.

 Evergrande itself has little more wiggle room.
-Its shares and those of its property management unit were suspended on Monday, as was the stock of Hopson Development (0754.HK), another mainland developer, which is regarded as the potential bidder for 51% of the division.
+Its shares and those of its property management unit were suspended on Monday, as was the stock of Hopson Development, another mainland developer, which is regarded as the potential bidder for 51% of the division.

 On the face of it, that’s a 44% premium to its shares, if the reports are correct.
 Cash-strapped Evergrande should be happy with that.
 Lau’s minority shareholders can’t do much about the price, but they could call his bluff and block the deal.
 Bottom-feeding is shrewd enough, but the spoils could be more widely shared.